TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 #### CYW43455 Wi-Fi/Bluetooth Chip:
 The Infineon CYW43455 is a highly integrated single-chip transceiver that provides dual-band 802.11ac Wi-Fi and Bluetooth 5.0 connectivity.
 It supports 2.4 GHz and 5 GHz Wi-Fi bands with 802.11ac single-stream (1x1) operation, offering efficient performance for compact embedded systems like the Raspberry Pi 5.

 To meet a minimum range requirement of 200 meters, the effective wireless performance is highly dependent on both environmental factors and the paired transceiver (RID device).
-The CYW43455’s support for 802.11ac and its output power (up to +19.5 dBm for 2.4 GHz and +17.5 dBm for 5 GHz, as per the datasheet) makes it suitable for long-range communication, assuming appropriate antenna design and low-noise environments.
+The CYW43455’s support for 802.11ac and its output power (up to +19.5 dBm for 2.4 GHz and +17.5 dBm for 5 GHz, as per the datasheet) makes it suitable for long-range communication.

 For Bluetooth communication, the CYW43455 offers a Bluetooth 5.0-compliant radio, which includes LE 1M PHY mode.
 This mode provides a balance of range and data rate, and the chip features a Bluetooth RX sensitivity of –94.5 dBm in LE 1M mode, which is sufficient to maintain reliable connections at extended ranges, including the specified 200 meters under favorable conditions.
 This ensures consistent and robust connectivity for low-energy Bluetooth applications, including telemetry and device control in drone or IoT systems.